 Sure, it’s an irresistible taste and more importantly – the surge of energy you crave right now.

 But, while it can help increase your performance for a while, this energy increase can quickly plummet – almost as fast as it shot up.

-The decrease in adrenaline can cause you to crash abruptly and leave you feeling more exhausted – which is certainly not needed in difficult situations.
+The decrease in adrenaline can cause you to crash abruptly and leave you feeling more exhausted – which is certainly not needed in a difficult situation.

-Staying positive while dealing with difficult situations can be hard, but it is possible.
+Staying positive while dealing with a difficult situation can be hard, but it is possible.
 Try stepping back from the situation a bit, even if it means going for a walk or doing a 5-minute workout.